Brolivar/BitcoinExchange/README.md

 # Bitcoin Exchange

-MedalBox is a simple app that showcases the Bitcoin price for the past 14 days, along with the current price, which updates in real time every 60 seconds.
+Bitcoin Exchange is a simple app that showcases the Bitcoin price for the past 14 days, along with the current price, which updates in real time every 60 seconds.

 ## Key Features & Design Considerations